Procedures, Methods, Goals, and Expectations

 The first is for someone who wants extra time to go over previous work while preparing new material:

 Here is a schedule for student who likes to finish off one unit before starting another:

-The Moodle server at Scholars Online will host our chats, the forums for your class assignements, the quizzes, and the schedule for our work.
+The server at Scholars Online will host our chats, and our Moodle will host the forums for your class assignements, the quizzes, and the schedule for our work.
 Access will be limited to class members.
 We also have the ability to create Wiki entries (good for learning terminology and biographical notes!), take surveys, and work on group activities.
 Students performing labs for the lab option will have forums for their work in these areas.
 Since only members of the class will see your postings, you should feel free to use the class forum to ask questions and contact each other about class business, and to continue discussions for which we may not have time in class, but remember:

 I reserve the right to pull any threads or entries which I feel are unsuitable, so keep it clean and charitable.

 You may expect me to:

 © 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.